Glossary of Terms

 Ceramic is not only the overall name for man-made tiles formed from clay but also used to describe a tile fired at lower temperatures and with greater water-absorbency than those classed as ‘Porcelain’.
 Ceramic tiles are usually glazed and are often for wall use only because of this, but many can be used on both walls and floors.
 Ceramic tiles are suitable for all internal, residential applications.

 Chevron tiles are cut so that the short edges are at an angle, enabling them to create this on-trend ‘arrow head’ pattern.
 Left and right Chevrons will be supplied and should be fitted accordingly.

-Generally a smaller stone of greater thickness which is used externally.
+Generally a smaller stone or porcelain format of greater thickness which is used externally.